How to Track and Segment Fish without Human Annotations: A Self-Supervised Deep Learning Approach: Abstract

 \section{Abstract}

-\acf{DNN} for fish tracking and segmentation based on high-quality labels is expensive.
-Alternative unsupervised approaches rely on spatial and temporal variations that naturally occur in video data to generate noisy pseudo-ground-truth labels.
-These pseudo-labels are used to train a multi-task deep neural network.
-In this paper, we propose a three-stage framework for robust fish tracking and segmentation, where the first stage is an optical flow model, which generates the pseudo labels using spatial and temporal consistency between frames.
-In the second stage, a self-supervised model refines the pseudo-labels incrementally.
-In the third stage, the refined labels are used to train a segmentation network. \emph{No human annotations are used during the training or inference}.
-Extensive experiments are performed to validate our method on three public underwater video datasets and to demonstrate that it is highly effective for video annotation and segmentation.
-We also evaluate the robustness of our framework to different imaging conditions and discuss the limitations of our current implementation.
+Tracking fish movements and sizes of fish is crucial to understanding their ecology and behaviour.
+Knowing where fish migrate, how they interact with their environment, and how their size affects their behaviour can help ecologists develop more effective conservation and management strategies to protect fish populations and their habitats.
+Deep learning is a promising tool to analyze fish ecology from underwater videos.
+However, training deep neural networks (DNNs) for fish tracking and segmentation requires high-quality labels, which are expensive to obtain.
+We propose an alternative unsupervised approach that relies on spatial and temporal variations in video data to generate noisy pseudo-ground-truth labels.
+We train a multitask DNN using these pseudo-labels.
+Our framework consists of three stages: (1) an optical flow model generates the pseudo labels using spatial and temporal consistency between frames, (2) a self-supervised model refines the pseudo-labels incrementally, and (3) a segmentation network uses the refined labels for training.
+Consequently, we perform extensive experiments to validate our method on three public underwater video datasets and demonstrate its effectiveness for video annotation and segmentation.
+We also evaluate its robustness to different imaging conditions and discuss its limitations.

 \ifCLASSOPTIONpeerreview \else

 \fi